I’M THE SLIME

 Before her heart was allowed to crash into another melancholy ditch, she remembered that Alora would be showing up later today, and excitement shocked her senses awake.

-She rushed out of bed, smiling, eager to wake up the apartment.
+She leapt out from under the pile of blankets, smiling, eager to wake up the apartment.
 She opened the living room blinds and made her bed.
 Before she did anything else, however, she would play with the slime for a little bit.
 Just to set her day up for success.
 Then, she would see what Alora wanted to eat and get it from the grocery store.
 She’d shower once she got back from the store because she would only be dirty again if she did it beforehand.
 Those places are nasty, she thought.

-She walked to the kitchen and slowed down.
-The glint of moisture bounced off the floor of her dining room.
+She walked toward the kitchen and slowed down.
+The glint of a wet spot bounced off the floor of her dining room/living room.
 She realized there were a lot of wet spots.
-Little puddles.
+Little puddles everywhere.
 They formed a line.
 A soggy trail that led from the kitchen to the bathroom.

-Chelsea looked at the puddles.
+Chelsea looked at the wet spots.
 They weren’t just water.
 They were pinkish.
 Raspberry with flecks of green, gold and silver.
 She rolled her eyes and let out a long exhale.
-If the slime exploded again and got all over the floor, she would be returning the slime.
+If the slime exploded again and got all over the floor, she would be sending it back to Canada.

 The container had burst open, shattering the sides of it.
 The sticker was torn.
 Slime puddles covered the reach of the hardwood, soaking in.
 She couldn't believe how far the slime had gone in her apartment.
-Out of her kitchen, through the dining room, and into the bathroom.
-How had it slid all the way to the bathroom?
+How had it exploded all the way through the living room/dining room to the bathroom?
 She followed the wet spots to the bathroom door and stopped.

-Through the crack between the door and the hinges, Chelsea saw a person standing in the darkness of her bathroom.
-A hunched figure about her height.
-The door opened.
-Her shriek was cut off.
+Through the crack between the door and the hinges, Chelsea saw a person standing in the darkness.
+A figure about her height was hunching, not breathing.
+Chelsea pushed the door open, and her shriek was cut off before it left her mouth.
 Sound fell away, and her legs started to give.
 A woman who looked like her stood in the shadows in front of her mirror.

 It wasn’t exactly her.
 It couldn’t be.
 But it was close, and it was getting closer.
-Her face was morphing, tightening and relaxing.
-She opened her mouth, and a distorted version of Chelsea’s voice came out.
-Like how she sounds when she’s sick.
+The woman’s face was morphing, tightening and relaxing.
+She opened her mouth, and a distorted version of Chelsea’s voice came out, like how she sounds when she’s sick.
 Her throat was full of gunk.
+Like how Kory sounded but worse.
 She was having trouble forming words.
 Just sounds.

 She sprinted at Chelsea.